isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 #### <a name="january-2022"></a>Januari 2022

-- 1 januari: Er kunnen geen nieuwe aankopen of verlengingen worden gedaan via het open license-programma
+- 1 januari: er kunnen geen nieuwe aankopen of verlengingen worden gedaan via het Open License-programma

 ### <a name="next-steps"></a>Volgende stappen